The Clifford Deformation of the Hermite Semigroup: Further results for the kernel

 Using these identities, one obtains that the kernel is determined by the following 2 PDEs:

 \begin{remark} Note that, contrary to the case of the classical Fourier transform and the Dunkl transform, where the kernel is uniquely determined by the system of PDEs

 this is not the case for the kernel of the radially deformed Fourier transform.
-In fact, one can observe that there exist several different types of solutions of (\ref{PDEkernel}).
-This is discussed in detail in \cite{DBNS} for a similar system of PDEs in the context of the so-called Clifford-Fourier transform (see \cite{DBXu}). \end{remark}
+In fact, one can observe that there exist several dif\/ferent types of solutions of~\eqref{PDEkernel}.
+This is discussed in detail in~\cite{DBNS} for a~similar system of PDEs in the context of the so-called Clif\/ford--Fourier transform (see~\cite{DBXu}). \end{remark}

-Now we show that it is sufficient to solve this system in dimension $m=2$ and $m=3$.
-Recall that the kernel $K(x,y)$ is given in Theorem \ref{seriesrepr}.
-To know this kernel, it is hence sufficient to know the series
+Now we show that it is suf\/f\/icient to solve this system in dimension $m=2$ and $m=3$.
+Recall that the kernel $K(x,y)$ is given in Theorem~\ref{seriesrepr}.
+To know this kernel, it is hence suf\/f\/icient to know the series

 because then one has